VladKarpushin/Colored_noise_generator/README.md

 white noise or delta function.

 Filter:
-H = GaussWindow, MarkowWindow, MarkowWindow, RectWindow, EllipseWindow.
+H = GaussWindow, MarkowWindow, RectWindow, EllipseWindow.

 h = RectWindow, EllipseWindow.

 Result
 ------
-So, totally, we can generate 14 different images (2 * 5 + 2 * 2).
+So, totally, we can generate 12 different images (2 * 4 + 2 * 2).
 Some results you can see below.

 The figure below shows an filter output result when H = gauss, input signal = white noise.